awesomesjh/LaughingStock/README.md

 - Another problem we faced was the usage of React's useEffect hook, where it would often trigger excessively and make unecessary API calls, resulting in visual glitches on the frontend.
 To fix this, we added conditional statements to the callback function in useEffect.
 We also made use of other hooks such as useRef, useCallback and useMemo, to prevent rerendering from affecting variables in the useEffect dependency array.
 - We also ran into many bugs when trying to use external libraries due to poor or unclear documentation.
 To fix this, we had to spend a lot of time doing trial and error, tweaking various parameters and properties in order to obtain our desired outcome.
 - Sometimes the data obtained from external APIs are not in the format we want.
 To fix this, we had to modify the data structures, which proved to be a challenge.
-- An issue we have yet to resolve is getting Playwright to work correctly when the app is deployed.
-From the error messages and our debugging attempts, we believe that Playwright is not installing its browsers in the Docker image.
-We are still unable to solve this issue despite extensive Googling.
-At this juncture, it might be more useful to ask for help from a more experienced developer.
+- Another issue we faced was getting Playwright to work correctly in production.
+Playwright's default installation would not install its browsers in the Docker image.
+To fix this, we had to use a custom Docker image that came with chrome preinstalled, and set custom launch options for Playwright to launch chrome from the correct directory.
+This was one of the hardest problems we faced as the problem was specific to our use case, and there was very little information about it online.